Aamira-Software-Solutions/Job-Recruit/fullstack_job_1.md

 # Aamira Courier – Package Tracker Coding Exercise

-**Audience:** Full-stack / front-end / back-end software developer candidates.
+**Audience:** Full-stack/front-end/back-end software developer candidates.

 **Estimated Effort:** \~6–8 hours of hands-on work (spread across a few days is fine).
 You do *not* need to build a production-ready system; we’re evaluating how you analyze requirements, make technical choices, and deliver a coherent working slice.